OPEnSLab-OSU/Max-Loom2/README.md

 ##### Inlets

-1. Bang to Send: generate command upon bang
+1. `Bang to Send`: generate command upon bang
-2. Reset to Defaults
+2. `Reset to Defaults`

 ##### Outlets

-1. JS Command Out: Intended to be connected ‘JS Commands In’ outlet of ‘ModuleCore’
+1. `JS Command Out`: Intended to be connected ‘JS Commands In’ outlet of ‘ModuleCore’

 - - - -